Tytthoscincus martae

 Tytthoscincus martae, the Hindu temple forest skink, is a species of skink.
 It is a leaf litter generalist endemic to Malaysia.

-Its common name refers to a Hindu temple 1.2 km south of Fraser's Hill.
+Its common name refers to a Hindu temple 1.2 km south of Fraser's Hill, a colonial town in Malaysia.
 The species name 'martae' honours American herpetologist Marta S. Grismer for her fieldwork in Southeast Asia and Latin America and work generating morphological datasets.